MicrosoftDocs/dynamics-365-project-operations/articles/project-management/schedule-api-preview.md

 ---
 title: Use Schedule APIs to perform operations with Scheduling entities
-description: This topic provides information and samples for using Schedule APIs.
+description: This topic provides information and samples for using Project Scheduling APIs.
 author: sigitac
 ms.date: 04/27/2021
 ms.topic: article